LIFE CINEMATIC JOURNALS

 May 2008

-Ayumi Sakamoto is a documentary photographer, based in New York City, originally from Kawasaki, Japan.
+Ayumi Sakamoto is a Queens-local photographer, based in New York City,

 She photographs to care, communicate and respect.